 The duration of members’ stay in the pipeline will vary depending on their needs, and should normally not exceed 3 years.
 Once pipeline members are deemed ready, they are encouraged to apply to the Resident Coordinator Assessment Centre, which is a pre-requisite for applying for RC vacancies.

-Membership of the RC/HC Talent Pipeline does not guarantee admission to the Resident Coordinator Assessment Centre.
+Membership of the RC/HC Talent Pipeline does not guarantee a seat at the Resident Coordinator Assessment Centre.

 Who are the RC/HC Talent Pipeline members?

-More details on members of the RC/HC Talent Pipeline can be found via the RC/HC Talent Pipeline Members' Key Data webpage.
+For more details on the current RC/HC Talent Pipeline members, please visit the RC/HC Talent Pipeline Members' Key Data webpage.

-These statistics are regularly updated to reflect members graduated or entering the pipeline.
+The statistics are regularly updated to reflect members entering, graduating or leaving the pipeline.